How Anxiety Works: Its Impact on Daily Life

 Conclusion

-By understanding how anxiety works, from heightened nervous system responses to potential brain structure changes, you gain clarity on why stress can feel overwhelming.
-While anxiety can serve a useful purpose in immediate threats, it becomes problematic when persistent.
-Fortunately, treatments, lifestyle adjustments, and supportive networks exist to help mitigate anxiety’s grip.
+Understanding how anxiety works — from heightened nervous system responses to possible brain changes — gives you clarity on why stress can feel so overwhelming.
+Anxiety serves a useful purpose during immediate threats.
+But it becomes harmful when it persists.

 Contact Haven Health and Wellness